antirez/freakwan/README.md

 This repository is a work in progress for the following two projects that are going to live in the same place:

-* An SX1276 driver written in MicroPython, for devices like the LYLIGO TTGO LoRa v2 1.6 and similar.
+* An SX1276 driver written in MicroPython, for devices like the LYLIGO TTGO LoRa (TM) v2 1.6 and similar.
 * A simple WAN system using LoRa devices, called FreakWAN, part of the [FreakNet](https://www.freaknet.org/) project.

-The driver itself is already usable, and the `example.py` file shows how to work with it.
-Soon this README will be populated with all the documentation both for the driver and for the FreakWAN, but for now all is in its initial stage.
+The driver itself is already usable, and the `example.py` file shows how to work with it, just copy it inside your project and you are done.
+The rest of this README is about FreakWAN, the project that uses this driver to create a distributed messaging system over LoRa.

+# FreakWAN

+FreakWAN is an effort to create a LoRa based, open WAN network over LoRa.
+Our goal is to cover parts of the Sicily which such network.
+However the code will be freely be available for anyone wanting to build their own LoRa WANs on top of this work.

+This code is currently NOT COMPLETE and designed to work with the LYLOGO TTGO ESP32 LoRa module.
+To install the project:

+* Install [MicroPython](https://micropython.org/download/LILYGO_TTGO_LORA32/) on your device.
+* Transfer the files `sx1276.py`, `main.py`, `bt.py`, `wan_config.py` in your device.
+* Restart your device.

 ## Message formats